 Firechief PyroFlow Passive granules range from 1-4mm in diameter and come packaged in convenient 12 kg bags, while Firechief PyroFlow Active granules are smaller at 0.25 - 0.5mm diameter and are packaged in 17 kg bags.

 Commenting on the launch of PyroFlow, Firechief’s Managing Director Laurie Pollard said: ‘Lithium-ion (Li-ion) batteries feature in almost every part of our daily life.
 They power our smartphones, personal devices, laptops, e-bikes and e-scooters, electric vehicles and more.
 However, in the event of malfunction, they can also represent a serious fire risk.

-In 2021, the London Fire Brigade attended 104 fires involving Lithium-ion batteries: 44 caused by e-bikes, 28 caused by e-scooters and 32 other Li-ion battery events including mobile phones and laptops.1 The Brigade’s data for 2020 also suggests the fire incident rate for electric cars is 0.1%, more than double that for petrol and diesel vehicles.2
+In 2021, the London Fire Brigade attended 104 fires involving Lithium-ion batteries.
+44 caused by e-bikes, 28 caused by e-scooters and 32 other Li-ion battery events including mobile phones and laptops.1 The Brigade’s data for 2020 also suggests the fire incident rate for electric cars is 0.1%.
+This is more than double that for petrol and diesel vehicles.2

 In the UK, Lithium-ion batteries in domestic and business waste are responsible for an estimated 201 fires a year.
 That’s 48% of all waste fires costing the UK economy £158m per annum.3

 The Firechief range includes high-performance fire extinguishers, fire blankets, first aid kits, lithium-ion fire extinguishers.
 For more information, call us on +44 (0)330 999 0019 or email firstname.lastname@example.org.